Guru5290/Mobile_ML_Robot/README.md

 - initial_pose (not defined by default).
 Helps save time when using localization.
 A new pose can be given using rviz.
 Use it by having the odom reset (relaunching launch_robot) then launching online_async.launch.py.
 Then set the initial pose as 0 0 0
 - controller_server: [mppi controller server](https://docs.nav2.org/configuration/packages/configuring-mppic.html) was used (dwb is default). rpp, teb and grace might have worked better, but mppi worked best out of the box
 - controller server loop rate 15 Hz to minimize console spamming "control loop missed its 30Hz update rate"
-- local_costmap & global_costmap: resolution: 0.025 (0.05 is default).
+- local_costmap & global_costmap: resolution: 0.02 (0.05 is default).
 Seems to get robot get stuck less frequently
-- local_costmap & global_costmap: robot_radius: 0.025 (0.05 is default).
-Seems to get robot get stuck less frequently
+- local_costmap: footprint used instead of radius, coz the robot is a polygon.
+Sized just over the robot's size
+- global_costmap: radius retained, perhaps less compute intensive than footprint?
 - amcl laser_max_range and min_range 12.0 and 0.3 respectively (default is )
 - velocity smoother feedback: "CLOSED_LOOP" (default is OPEN_LOOP)
 - velocity smoother velocities and accelerations: [0.35, 0.0, -0] and [12.5, 0.0, 8.2] (default are something else) The accelerations are very large.
 Something better should be identified and used
+- [The docs](https://docs.nav2.org/tuning/index.html#inflation-potential-fields) recommends inflation radii that create **smooth** potential fields in the global and local costmaps.
+However, in testing, it was observed that having overlapping potentials (such as on corridors and parking spots) would cause the robot to fail passing as expected, even though a path had been planned.
+So the inflation radii were reduced until there was a little empty space in both costmaps at the narrowest corridor of the gamefield.

+We tried using the [theta-star planner](https://docs.nav2.org/configuration/packages/configuring-thetastar.html) instead of the default navfn.
+The robot plans are shorter and straighter, fixing the weaving issue we had last year.
+However, the plans hug the inflation radius too closely, causing navigation around simple corners to fail in a manner similar to that observed when the potential fields overlap.
+With time, perhaps that can be tuned out?

 ### my_controllers.yaml
 For diff_cont